haraldsteinlechner/augustus-windows/Readme.md

 More information is available here: http://augustus.awx.at

-The implementation is by now at least 7 years old and does not reflect programming skills of the now experienced top developers/researchers ;)
+Keep in mind that those implementations are at least 7 years atm and our programming style changed significantly ;)

 It uses: freeglut, SDL 1.2, SDL_ttf for SDL 1.2